LambdaLabsML/simple-diffuser/README.md

 image.save("yoda-ninja.png")
 ```

-You will get something like the image below
+You will get something like the image below:

 ![Example](./yoda-ninja.png)